teq-niq/mcp-stdio-logging/README.md

 |**GitHub Copilot**     | **GitHub Copilot**|
 |Brand Z Sports Store offers footballs, which are also known as soccer balls or futballs in some regions.
 So yes, futballs are available at Brand Z Sports Store.
 If you need more details or pricing, let me know!         |Brand Z Sports Store lists "Football" as one of its items, and in the details, it is described as "Also known as a soccer ball.
 This is not a rugby ball."
 If you are referring to "futball" as soccer, then yes, the store does have it.       |

 I could keep having conversations and showing more differences.
-The differences are because- Co Pilot has used the additional context it got to its advantage in the case of the Copilot where we had the source code available.
+The differences are because- Copilot has used the additional context it got to its advantage in the case of the Copilot where we had the source code available.
 Where the additional source code had no impact depending on the question the replies were similar.

 We have explored Tool functions.
 They are capable of being invoked and behind the scenes can do anything.
 Therefore its always good that the system asks the user for permission before invoking the tools.